2022 Bank of America Roval 400: Penalties

 Following the race, NASCAR began an investigation over Cole Custer's last lap behavior, in which he slowed down into backstretch into the chicane (on pretext of possibility of him having flat tires, according to radio communications) in order to allow Chase Briscoe to pass several drivers; NASCAR assured that the Round of 8 grid would not change as a result of the investigation.
 On October 11, NASCAR docked Custer 50 driver and owner points, suspended his crew chief Mike Shiplett (who made the flat tire radio communication, instead of the spotter) indefinitely, and fined both $100,000 each, on race manipulation charges.
 On October 27, Stewart-Haas Racing lost the appeal against Custer's penalties.

+Shiplett has since been reinstated by NASCAR on January 10, 2023.

 Media

 Television

 NBC Sports covered the race on the television side.
 Rick Allen, Jeff Burton, Steve Letarte and Dale Earnhardt Jr. called the race from the broadcast booth.
 Dave Burns, Kim Coon and Marty Snider handled the pit road duties from pit lane.
-Rutledge Wood served as a “CityView” reporter and share stories from the track.
+Rutledge Wood served as a "CityView" reporter and share stories from the track.

 Radio

 The Performance Racing Network had the radio call for the race, which was also simulcasted on Sirius XM NASCAR Radio.
 Doug Rice and Mark Garrow called the race from the booth when the field raced down the front straightaway.
-IMS Radio's Nick Yeoman was assigned the entrance to the road course and into the Bank of America bridge (Turns 1-3).
+IMS Radio's Nick Yeoman was assigned the entrance to the road course and into the Bank of America bridge (Turns 1–3).
 Voice of the Indianapolis 500 Mark Jaynes was assigned the action from the Bank of America bridge to the middle of the infield section.
-Doug Turnbull called the action exiting in infield into the oval Turn 1 banking (Turns 7-9).
+Doug Turnbull called the action exiting in infield into the oval Turn 1 banking (Turns 7–9).
 Pat Patterson called the action on the backstretch and into the bus stop.
-Rob Albright was assigned to the oval Turn 3-4 end.
-(Turns 13-15).
+Rob Albright was assigned to the oval Turn 3–4 end.
+(Turns 13–15).
 Brad Gillie, Brett McMillan, Alan Cavanna, and Wendy Venturini had the call from the pit area for PRN.